 Note that passwords can't be accessed from the HubSpot UI; users won't be able to look up a contact's password for protected content.

-How could you use HubSpot CMS Memberships?
+How could you use HubSpot's enterprise CMS software?

 This handy feature means you can offer a more tailored content selection for your contacts or customers.
 The real question is, what will you do with it?